megawattz/CoinTrader/README.md

 would watch all those exchanges in realtime looking for a crash of the coin by 50% and trigger a purchase.
 BTC:1/USDT means "buy one Bitcoin at market price when the trigger executes (price drop of 50%)).
 ETH/USDT:10000 means "spend 100000 USDT on ETH" when or if the trigger executes.

+User Interface

+The above structure does not prevent a windowed interface, in fact it helps because any type of user interface can be put on top of the basic language of the commands.
+A purely browser driven interface can be added, a Windows API, Qt or Electron interface and also be added with little attention required for the back end, which is already taken care of by this code.
+All of those interfaces can be running concurrently and even across a network or internet, talking to the same back end.
+This can be used to keep a team of traders in sync because all the trades, but all of the traders will affect every instance of the User Interface, no accidental duplication of orders.

+Future

 This project put on hold because the foreign exchanges blocked Americans due to the Financial Iron Curtain the U.S. has imposed on itself.